 New Jersey superintendent defecated on high school football field 'on a daily basis,' cops say

-A New Jersey superintendent was arrested Monday when officials discovered he had been defecating on a high school football field “on a daily basis,” police said.
+A New Jersey schools superintendent was arrested Monday when officials discovered he had been defecating on a high school football field “on a daily basis,” police said.

 Thomas Tramaglini, 42, was charged with lewdness, littering and defecating in public, police said Thursday.
 The Kenilworth schools superintendent was arrested after surveillance video caught him in the act on Holmdel High School’s football field.